-The Authority has procured a construction/permanent loan through Carter Bank & Trust for the purpose of providing first construction funding and then permanent financing for the Planters Warehouse project.
-The initial funding has been used to establish escrow accounts for debt service and contingency reserves as well as fund loan cost.
-To date, no proceeds have been used for actual construction cost.
+The Authority had procured a construction/permanent loan through Carter Bank & Trust for the purpose of providing first construction funding and then permanent financing for the Planters Warehouse project.
+The initial funding had been used to establish escrow accounts for debt service and contingency reserves as well as fund loan cost.